How to Find Failures Faster in Jenkins Test Results

 Jenkins is an open-source project providing a self-contained automation server, used for automating different tasks including building a software application using a CI process.
 Jenkins plugins are available, extending its capabilities and functionality.
 One plugin for automated testing is JUnit.

-The JUnit plugin provides capabilities to consume XML test reports generated as part of building the product.
+The Jenkins JUnit plugin provides capabilities to consume XML test reports generated as part of building the product.
 The XML reports contain information about the tests run during a Jenkins job.
-JUnit consumes the XML test information and provides graphical visualizations, using the JUnit graph plugin, of the historical test results:
+JUnit consumes the XML test information and provides graphical visualizations, using the Jenkins JUnit graph plugin, of the historical test results:

 TotalView’s solution leverages both JUnit and the JUnit Attachments plugins, so that TotalView’s test program recording files become part of the test results presented in Jenkins.
 To incorporate TotalView recording results into Jenkins, we’ll generate JUnit XML consumable files with information about each test that generated a recording file.